Dominic Poleon

+A product of multiple academies including that of Chelsea, Poleon began his professional career with Leeds United in 2012 and would have loan spells with Bury and Sheffield United while at the club.
+Over the next years, following his departure from Leeds, he had short stints with other clubs throughout different levels of English football, including Oldham Athletic, AFC Wimbledon, Bradford City and Crawley Town.
+He signed for Ebbsfleet United in 2021, being named the National League South Player of the Season in 2024–25.

+Poleon made his international debut for Saint Lucia in 2023.

 Career

 Chelsea and Southend United

 Poleon attended Brampton Manor Academy in East Ham.
 He began his career in football across the city in the junior teams at Chelsea but failed to progress at the Premier League club.
 He would join Southend United for the later years of his school life and travelled with them on a tour of France in 2009 aged 15 before being signed by Leeds a year later after being identified by Head of Recruitment Steve Holmes.

 Leeds United

 Poleon joined Leeds in the summer of 2010.
 He gained good reviews in the youth and reserve teams in his first year at the club.
 In the following 2011–12 season, Poleon was the leading scorer for the United youth team with 12 goals.
 He capped his second season at the club by signing a one-year professional contract along with fellow youth prospects Ross Killock and Monty Gimpel.

 After scoring for the club's Development Team in a 2–0 friendly match victory over Alfreton Town at North Street on 21 July 2012, Poleon and several other youngsters including Sam Byram, Nathan Turner, Lewis Turner and Monty Gimpel, travelled with the senior team the following week on a pre-season tour of Cornwall and Devon.
 He scored again against Tavistock in a 6–0 victory and featuring as a substitute in subsequent games versus Bodmin Town and Torquay United as Leeds recorded three wins from three on their summer tour.
 The tour provided Poleon with the perfect opportunity to demonstrate his competency at a senior level ahead of a make-or-break year.

 His performances in further pre-season games would lead to the young striker joining fellow prospect Sam Byram on the fringes of the first team for the start of manager Neil Warnock's first full season in charge as he was assigned the number 26 shirt for the campaign.
 He made his first team début for Leeds in the first game of the season coming on as a 76th-minute substitute against Shrewsbury Town at Elland Road in the League Cup fixture on 11 August 2012.
 He would make his league début two weeks later when he replaced Ross McCormack in Leeds' 2–1 win over Peterborough United.